nishamuktewar/techtree/20161129-triage/serveless_products.md

 [s3-lambda](https://github.com/littlstar/s3-lambda) is a node/js mapreduce implementation using lamdas as the mappers and reducers and s3 as storage

+## 2017-06-13 update

+[Understanding Serverless Arch](https://speakerdeck.com/dawny33/understanding-serverless-architectures).
+A talk on the architecture of serverless products, includings lessons learned and pitfalls.

 ## Talks

 We should watch this 30 min PyCon 2016 talk: